 just east of Morehead.

-The first day features the Art Stamper Fiddle Contest
+The weekend event features the Art Stamper Fiddle Contest

 to honor the legacy of the late Kentucky fiddler.
 The Knott County